michaelneuder/she/README.md

 ## Methodology: Which methodology you plan to follow, though it may change: Waterfall, iterfall, Agile, mash-up of …
+	We plan on following a mix of Agile and iterfall, so we may better focus on developing particular skillsets and applying them to the project.
 ## Project Tracking software:

     Name of the software you will use